sebascheibe/LoRaWAN-GW-Tools/README.md

 ## LoRa-GW-Installer.sh ##

 This script is used to install all necessary software packages on a Raspberry PI for building up a LoRaWAN Gateway in conjunction with a connected LoRa Concentrator (iC980-SPI, RHF0M301-SPI, RAK831-SPI or any other by manual setup).
+If there was any wrong input you can re run the script to update any settings.

 Run the script in command line:
 ```